 Subsection (c) defines the duration of removal.
 A removal is effective for the years remaining on the existing contract between the IPA and the recipient.
-Because removal affects existing contracts, there is an obvious concern that removal not cause financial harm to the recipient.
-Although current contracts between recipients and their IPAs may vary, the sample contract included as an appendix to the Audit Guide for Recipients and Auditors (Audit Guide) contains a provision which may be interpreted to allow the recipient to end its relationship with the IPA in the event of removal, see Audit Guide, Appendix B. To clearly address removal (and recognize debarment and suspension), the OIG intends to publish an amendment to the sample agreement.
-The OIG also believes it would be advisable to send out a notice to recipients when this rule becomes final suggesting that recipients attempt to modify existing contracts if possible, to specifically address removal.
-Such a term would be required in future contracts between recipients and their IPAs.
+Because removal affects existing contracts, there is an obvious concern that removal might cause financial harm to the recipient.
+Although current contracts between recipients and their IPAs may vary, the sample contract included as an appendix to the Audit Guide for Recipients and Auditors (Audit Guide) contains a provision which may be interpreted to allow the recipient to end its relationship with the IPA in the event of removal, see Audit Guide, Appendix B. To clearly address removal (and recognize debarment and suspension), the OIG intends to notify recipients that contracts with IPAs should specifically address this potentiality.
 In the meantime, if a removal action is considered against an IPA with a current contract that does not include such a term, the OIG will consider this when contemplating removal of the IPA.